 As many as 7.5 million Americans have psoriasis — the most prevalent autoimmune disease in the United States.
-Robert Polisky, MD, and his talented staff at Elk Grove Dermatology in Elk Grove Village, Illinois, can help manage your condition.
+Our talented staff at Elk Grove Dermatology in Elk Grove Village, Illinois, can help manage your condition.
 To find relief for dry, cracked, and scaly skin associated with psoriasis, schedule a consultation at Elk Grove Dermatology online or by phone.

 Psoriasis is a skin condition that leads to a red, raised rash developing on your skin.